 A note of caution with this route though, it is only appropriate where you believe the debtor to have goods and/or assets to 3 times the value or part thereof.

-Once a judgement has been made, it’s your best and only chance of a successful outcome.
+Once a judgement has been made, the option taken to enforce it will very much determine the final outcome.
 At Frontline Collections we deal with the enforcement of CCJ’s on a daily basis at minimum cost to our clients.

 We will review and investigate the debtors and advise of the most appropriate course of action to ensure you get your money back as quickly as possible.